jesimone57/scala-cheat-sheet/README.md

 person.name = "Fred Brown"
 person.age = 23

 // another way to define a class.
+This one has a default constructor.
+Note: the default constructor is all of the expressions in the
-This one has a default constructor. class Person() {
+// class outside of the methods.
+These are automatically collected into a default constructor. class Person() {
   println("creating instance of Person ...")
   var name = ""  // code you put into the class becomes part of the "primary" constructor